 Yeah, you read that right – being the near-Michael Jackson level of eccentric she was, Ellis once had a pet iguana.
 I never met the iguana, unfortunately.
-This little guy had been dead for years by the time I first met her, but I’ve personally seen old photographs of her posing with it.
+It had been dead for years by the time I first met Ellis, but I’ve personally seen old photographs of her posing with it.
 She would tell me that this critter expired prematurely as a result of an unintended moment’s exposure to a particularly harsh Canadian winter.
 In a weird way, one could say the iguana eerily presaged its owner’s death some thirty years later.
-There’s at least a one in ten million possibility that the iguana’s manitou cursed Ellis in retaliation for forcing it to spend the majority of its mortal existence in her abominable presence somewhere in a wretched urban swamp right next door to the ninth circle of hell, but don’t quote me on that.

-With her reptilianism in some unbeknownst waxing phase (she was medically a werelizard, I’m pretty sure of it), it would be a mere five minutes outside on a bitter New Year’s Eve in the financial capital of a certain country far in the Northern Hemisphere known the world over for its harsh winters (if nothing else) that would ultimately do her in.
+With her reptilianism in some unbeknownst waxing phase, it would be a mere five minutes outside on a bitter New Year’s Eve in the financial capital of a certain country far in the Northern Hemisphere known the world over for its harsh winters (if nothing else) that would ultimately do her in.
 A demise that recalls the Wicked Witch of the West, in the sense that she was killed by something that has been naturally present on Earth for millions of years which the comfortable majority can easily withstand exposure to without suffering any life-threatening medical complications.

 I may or may not use this as a plot device in SILVER BROWN.
 Some variant of it might show up, but right now it’s really too early to tell.
 It’s certainly fucked-up enough to make excellent fodder for fiction.
 The stuff of a good biological horror story worthy of Cronenberg.
 There are quite a few characters in SILVER BROWN that cannot be accurately described as human, so if I find myself having to kill one of them off, it would be only fitting to give them a very inhuman sendoff.